igneus/In-adiutorium/README.markdown

 - `/antifony`, `/invitatoria` partial files for some of the larger materials in `/`
 - `/antifonar` books and booklets typeset with LaTeX, pulling in scores from various LilyPond files as needed
 - `/commune` chants from the common of saints
-- `/hymny` some hymns (mainly hymns not yet included in the official printed hymnal - otherwise hymns are mostly out of the project's scope)
 - `/sanktoral` chants from the proper of saints
 - `/spolecne` shared LilyPond definitions

 ### Additional musical content

-- `/cizojazycne` random pieces of LOTH music for vernacular versions other than the Czech one
+- `/hymny` some hymns (mainly hymns not yet included in the official printed hymnal - otherwise hymns are mostly out of the project's scope)
 - `/nechoral` pieces of character other than plainchant
 - `/paraliturgicke` chants for paraliturgical use, not taken from official liturgical books
 - `/reholni` some random chants proper to various institutes of consecrated life
-- `/rytmicke` mostly attempts of rythmical psalm settings with guitar accompaniment
+- `/rytmicke` mostly attempts of rythmical psalm settings with guitar accompaniment (you were warned)
+- `/cizojazycne` random pieces of LOTH music for vernacular versions other than the Czech one

 ### Project internals

 - `/nastroje` Ruby scripts automating various tasks of the project (at the top of each one there is usually a comment explaining what it is good for)
 - `/psalmodie` psalm tone patterns for use with our custom typesetting tools
-- `/variationes` sketchbook where chants are being developed; directory structure mirrors `/`
+- `/variationes` sketchbook where chants are being developed; directory structure mirrors that of the root directory

 ## See also